ClusterLLM: Large Language Models as a Guide for Text Clustering: Experiments

 \subsection{Datasets}

-We provide a high-level summary of evaluated datasets in the section.
-In this paper, we evaluate {\model} extensively on a broad range of clustering tasks and datasets, which include various perspectives and granularities.
-Furthermore, to better analyze the effect of scale, each dataset has a small-scale and large-scale version (we keep number of clusters the same for both versions and restrict the maximum number to be $50,000$).
+We provide a high-level summary of evaluated datasets in this section, and see Appendix~\ref{sec:description_datasets} for more descriptions.
+In this paper, we evaluate on a broad range of clustering datasets with various perspectives and granularities.
+Furthermore, to better analyze the effect of scale, each dataset has both a small-scale and a large-scale version.
+The two versions are different in number of data while keeping the same number of clusters.
 A summary of dataset statistics is shown in Table~\ref{tab:dataset}.
-Refer to Appendix~\ref{sec:description_datasets} for more descriptions.
+Note that there is no data splits in clustering.

-\textbf{Intent Discovery \& Domain Discovery.} Intent discovery aims at discovering unknown intents in the unlabeled customer utterances.
-We evaluate on popular datasets including Bank77~\cite{Casanueva2020}, CLINC(I)~\cite{larson-etal-2019-evaluation}, Massive(I)~\cite{fitzgerald2022massive} and MTOP(I)~\cite{li-etal-2021-mtop}.
-For the last three datasets, we also use the domains as labels to convert the problem into domain discovery.
+\textbf{Intent (Domain) Discovery.} Intent discovery~\cite{Zhang_Xu_Lin_Lyu_2021,zhang-etal-2022-new} discovers unknown intents in unlabeled customer utterances.
+For CLINC, Massive and MTOP, we also use domains as labels to convert them into domain discovery.

-\textbf{Information Extraction (IE).} IE addresses the problem of mining structural information from unstructured or semi-structured texts~\cite{chen-etal-2022-new}.
-When the labels become fine-grained~\cite{choi-etal-2018-ultra}, it is especially important to discover new labels and expand the supported types of information.
-In this work, we only focus on three aspects of IE, including relation, entity and event typing.
-We adapt FewRel~\cite{gao-etal-2019-fewrel}, FewNerd~\cite{ding-etal-2021-nerd} and FewEvent~\cite{deng2020meta} for each of the task.
-To indicate the specific mentions (entities or event triggers) of interest, we append them behind the sentences with a natural language format, such as ``The relation between olympia and league of ireland''.
+\textbf{Type Discovery.} Type Discovery~\cite{li-etal-2022-open} resolves the closed-world set-up of traditional Information Extraction.
+In this work, we focus on three tasks: entity, relation and event type discovery.
+To indicate specific mentions (entities or event triggers), we directly append them behind sentences with natural language formats, such as ``The relation between [ENTITY1] and [ENTITY2]''.